Honduras: Poverty reduction strategies

-Since the 1970s when Honduras was designated a "food priority country" by the UN, organizations such as The World Food Program (WFP) have worked to decrease malnutrition and food insecurity.
-A large majority of Honduran farmers live in extreme poverty, or below 180 US dollars per capita.
+Since the 1970s when Honduras was designated a "food priority country" by the UN, organizations such as World Food Programme (WFP) have worked to decrease malnutrition and food insecurity.
 Currently one fourth of children are affected by chronic malnutrition.
-WFP is currently working with the Honduran government on a School Feeding Program which provides meals for 21,000 Honduran schools, reaching 1.4 million school children.
+WFP is currently working with the Honduran government on a school feeding program which provides meals for 21,000 schools, reaching 1.4 million school children.
 WFP also participates in disaster relief through reparations and emergency response in order to aid in quick recovery that tackles the effects of natural disasters on agricultural production.

-Honduras's Poverty Reduction Strategy was implemented in 1999 and aimed to cut extreme poverty in half by 2015.
-While spending on poverty-reduction aid increased there was only a 2.5% increase in GDP between 1999 and 2002.
+The Poverty Reduction Strategy was implemented in 1999 and aimed to cut extreme poverty in half by 2015.
+While spending on poverty-reduction aid increased, there was only a 2.5% increase in GDP between 1999 and 2002.
 This improvement left Honduras still below that of countries that lacked aid through Poverty Reduction Strategy behind those without it.
 The World Bank believes that this inefficiency stems from a lack of focus on infrastructure and rural development.
 Extreme poverty saw a low of 36.2 percent only two years after the implementation of the strategy but then increased to 66.5 percent by 2012.

-Poverty Reduction Strategies were also intended to affect social policy through increased investment in education and health sectors.
+Poverty Reduction Strategies were intended to affect social policy through increased investment in education and health sectors.
 This was expected to lift poor communities out of poverty while also increasing the workforce as a means of stimulating the Honduran economy.
 Conditional cash transfers were used to do this by the Family Assistance Program.
 This program was restructured in 1998 in an attempt to increase effectiveness of cash transfers for health and education specifically for those in extreme poverty.
 Overall spending within Poverty Reduction Strategies have been focused on education and health sectors increasing social spending from 44% of Honduras's GDP in 2000 to 51% in 2004.

 Critics of aid from International Finance Institutions believe that the World Bank's Poverty Reduction Strategy result in little substantive change to Honduran policy.
 Poverty Reduction Strategies also excluded clear priorities, specific intervention strategy, strong commitment to the strategy and more effective macro-level economic reforms according to Jose Cuesta of Cambridge University.
 Due to this he believes that the strategy did not provide a pathway for economic development that could lift Honduras out of poverty resulting in neither lasting economic growth of poverty reduction.

 Prior to its 2009 coup Honduras widely expanded social spending and an extreme increase in minimum wage.
 Efforts to decrease inequality were swiftly reversed following the coup.
 When Zelaya was removed from office social spending as a percent of GDP decreased from 13.3 percent in 2009 to 10.9 recent in 2012.
 This decrease in social spending exacerbated the effects of the recession, which the nation was previously relatively well equipped to deal with.